Jonghyun-Yun/academic-kickstart/content/authors/admin/_index.md

  - Instructors
 ---

+Jonghyun Yun is a data scientist in Institute of Statistical Data Science.
 He completed his PhD in the Department of Statistics at University of Illinois at Urbana-Champaign under the guidance of [Dr. Yuguo Chen](https://publish.illinois.edu/yuguo/).
+He was an Assistant Professor in the Department of Mathematics at UT Arlington.
 Prior to joining UTA, he was an Assistant Professor in the Department of Mathematical Sciences and a core faculty in the Border Biomedical Research Center at the University of Texas at El Paso, from 2015 to 2016.
 He was a postdoctoral researcher at UT Southwestern Medical Center under the guidance of Drs.
 [Guanghua Xiao](https://qbrc.swmed.edu/labs/xiaolab/) and [Yang Xie](https://qbrc.swmed.edu/labs/xielab/) from 2012 to 2015.